dvkdesigns/parklandguitarlessons.com/src/content/The-Perfect-30-Minute-Practice-Routine-for-Beginner-Guitarists.md

 Focus on switching between basic open chords such as C, G, D, and E minor.
 Play each chord cleanly, ensuring no muted or buzzing strings.
 Set a metronome to a slow tempo and gradually increase the speed as you improve.

 **Strumming Practice:**
 Strumming patterns are just as important, so practice basic downstrokes and upstrokes to develop rhythm and timing.
-Need help with your strumming?
-[Check out our strumming guide](/strumming-techniques).

 ## Scales & Picking (5 Minutes)

 Practicing scales improves finger strength and helps with lead guitar playing.
-The [minor pentatonic scale](/pentatonic-scale-guide) is a great starting point for beginners.
-Focus on alternate picking to keep your movements efficient.

 ## Learn & Play a Song (7 Minutes)

 Choose an easy song that uses the chords you’ve been practicing.
 Playing songs is one of the best ways to stay motivated and apply what you’ve learned in a musical context.
-Our [beginner song recommendations](/beginner-song-list) provide great options to start with.

 ## Cool Down & Review (3 Minutes)